 Not to be confused with the entity type ElggGroup, Elgg comes with a plugin called "Groups" that provides a default UI/UX for site users to interact with groups.
-Each group is given a profile page linking users to content within the group.
+Each group is given a discussion forum and a profile page linking users to content within the group.